solliancenet/azure-synapse-analytics-workshop-300-2-day/faq/synapse-features.md

 ### **Q**: _Is Synapse using a form of Azure Notebooks?_

 **A**: They are similar.
-Synapse uses Juypter Notebooks (like Azure Notebooks) with nteract.
+Synapse uses Jupyter Notebooks (like Azure Notebooks) with nteract.
 But it's just a convention enforced in the UI.
 For Spark notebooks, the Apache Livy API is in charge, so you can create sessions and submit statements from anywhere.
 Livy provides a REST API to manage and execute Spark sessions.

 ---